 Katherine Markel is an attorney in Holland & Knight's Tysons office.
-Ms. Markel focuses her practice on mergers and acquisitions (M&A) and represents acquirers and targets from a wide range of industries, including information technology, software services, government contracts and banking.
+Ms. Markel focuses her practice on mergers and acquisitions (M&A) and represents acquirers and targets from a wide range of industries, including software services, information technology, government contracts and professional trades.
 In addition to her M&A practice, she counsels clients on commercial transactions and general corporate and securities matters, including private placements and venture capital investments.

 Ms. Markel brings a broad perspective to the firm and its representation of corporate clients.
 She previously served as an associate general counsel at the University of Michigan, one of the world's leading research universities, where she negotiated information technology and procurement contracts, and managed governance and conflict of interest matters, among other practice areas.
 In addition, she has served as an associate general counsel for a rapidly growing venture-backed technology company in Seattle, Washington.
 Through this experience, Ms. Markel gained a first-hand understanding of the concerns faced by growing companies, which has allowed her to offer practical advice to the firm's clients.
 She also practiced in the corporate group at a law firm in Seattle, where she focused on representing clients in highly regulated industries.